Start Your Tennessee LLC in just a Few Minutes

-As you continue to develop and expand as a business, you will want to have insurance because this helps you to manage many of the risks associated with operating an LLC.
+As you continue to develop and expand as an LLC in Tennessee, you will want to have insurance because this helps you to manage many of the risks associated with operating an LLC.
 You have a few different forms of insurance that can be helpful to business owners depending on the type of business services offered in the state.

 These insurance types include:

 - General liability insurance

 - Workers’ compensation insurance

 Single member LLCs and multi member LLCs should both be insured.
 Although LLCs protect your personal assets in the case of debts and lawsuits, this may not be applicable in cases of malpractice so insurance is important to consider when you form your limited liability company (LLC).

 As stated before, the annual filing fee in Tennessee will normally be a minimum fee of $300 if you have between one to six members.
 If you have over six members, you will have to pay an additional $50 filing fee for each member.
 The due date for the filing fee comes around at the same time each year.